ds5110/ohdsi-fall24/docs/README.md

 ### 4. Locations (2, 3, 4, 5)

-This shows the 2nd, 3rd, 4th and 5th location for patients in their path after the 1st discharge.
+This figure shows the 2nd, 3rd, 4th and 5th location for patients in their path after the 1st discharge.
 The patients who are discharged to home are taken out of circulation, which is why only 4 location categories are represented.
 This figure is our intial pass of verfiying that patient pathways can be created.
+The patient number totals with each discharge are as follows: 67119 -> 1704 -> 1926 -> 2004 -> 1925.

 <img src="../figs/visits_2345.png" width=700>